MacaPecha/devsite-docs/guides/online-payments/checkout-api/v2/advanced-integration.en.md

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Use saved cards for payments

 For customers to make payments with their saved data, you need to capture the security code again.
-For security reasons, Mercado Pago can't save that information.
+For security reasons, Mercado Libre can't save that information.

 <br>